Johnny221B/diverse_flow/rebuttal.md

 > Weakness 1 – Step-by-step ablation of OP and RR, and comparison to naïve setup

-**Response.** We agree that the previous ablation table was incomplete and could make the role of OP/RR hard to interpret.
+We agree that the previous ablation table was incomplete and could make the role of OP/RR hard to interpret.
 In the revision we provide a **full step-wise ablation**, starting from a naïve setup without either OP or RR and then adding them back one by one.
 Due to hardware changes, we re-ran all methods on the **“bowl”** concept with identical settings (FM-SD3.5 backbone, NFE=30, CFG=5.0, 6 seeds).
 The results are:

 | Method        | CLIP Score ↑       | Vendi (Pixel) ↑   | Vendi (Inception) ↑ | FID ↓              | BRISQUE ↓          |
 |---------------|--------------------|-------------------|---------------------|--------------------|--------------------|